funddy/funddy.github.io/_posts/2013-08-19-raise-money-in-group-easy.md

 Ta-da!

-Here you have it, your new crewfunding site.
+Here you have it, your new **crew**funding site.
 The service that enables you to gather the money from your friends, family or work partners for those things that come across your head.

 This is our goal: When you think of something that needs money from different people, from now on, you have the option: Do we funddy?